yogeshrnaik/ELK-stack/README.md

 When you click on the Play icon next to this command, you can see the response in adjacent window.

 ![enter image description here](https://raw.githubusercontent.com/yogeshrnaik/ELK-stack/master/images/cluster_health.jpg)

+The response is JSON and is normally human readable to most of the people.

+Using CAT API we can align the JSON properly and make it more human readable.
+Open http://localhost:9200/_cat/health?v in any browswe window and it will show a table with the health status.

+    epoch      timestamp cluster status node.total node.data shards pri relo init unassign pending_tasks max_task_wait_time active_shards_percent
+    1531392586 16:19:46  Packt   yellow          1         1     26  26    0    0       25             0                  -                 51.0%

+We can get details of the nodes using:

+    GET _nodes

+#### Example of Indices API